-Isabel Fernandez-Mateo is the Adecco Professor of Strategy and Entrepreneurship and Chair of the PhD Programme at London Business School.
-A native of Spain, she obtained her PhD from the MIT Sloan School of Management and has been a visiting faculty member at the University of Chicago, INSEAD, and the University of New South Wales (Sydney).
+Isabel Fernandez-Mateo is the Adecco Professor of Strategy and Entrepreneurship at London Business School.
+A native of Spain, she obtained her PhD from the MIT Sloan School of Management and has been a visiting faculty member at the University of Chicago, INSEAD, the University of New South Wales (Sydney), and Harvard Business School.

 She is an expert on how relationships influence career outcomes – particularly in hiring, job transitions, and career advancement.
 She also studies gender diversity in the executive labor market.
-In her recent work, she examines the organizational and social barriers that prevent women’s access to top management positions.
+In her recent work, she examines the organizational and social barriers that prevent women’s access to positions of leadership.

 Isabel Fernandez-Mateo is a member of the Academy of Management, the American Sociological Association, and the Strategic Management Society.
-She is Department Editor of Management Science (Organizations Section).
-She serves on the Editorial Boards of Administrative Science Quarterly and American Sociological Review.
+She is currently Department Editor of Management Science (Organizations Section) and consulting editor for Sociological Science.
 She has also won the Outstanding Reviewer Award from the Academy of Management Review.